MD Student Handbook

 NYU Long Island School of Medicine’s Student Handbook is a centralized source of information about school policies and procedures.
 It contains information necessary for you to participate in campus life and answers many of your questions about various aspects of medical school.

 Policies and Procedures

 All medical students are subject to the following policies and procedures and are expected to be familiar with them.

 We have developed a set of core standards in our educational objectives policy to measure your progress in skills specific to the practice of medicine.
 Learn more about our educational objectives.

 Our faculty use a variety of methods explained in our student performance policy to assess student comprehension, learning needs, and academic progress during all stages of the medical school curriculum.
-Learn more about formative assessment and narrative assessment processes.
+Learn more about narrative assessment processes.

 A specific set of minimum physical, mental, emotional, social, and professional abilities, described in our technical standards policy, is needed to achieve success in medical school.
 Read more about our technical standards.